-- A major construction company in litigation with a developer; the case was settled very favorably after vigorous discovery by the Munger Tolles team.
+- A major construction company in favorably settling litigation with a developer after vigorous discovery by Munger Tolles.

-- Southern California Edison in a breach-of-contract dispute set for arbitration in January of 2015.
+- Southern California Edison in a breach-of-contract dispute.

 - An independent television channel in obtaining a favorable settlement in a dispute with a distributor.

 - A major national law firm in a lawsuit alleging violations of the California False Claims Act.

-- A law firm in obtaining a favorable settlement on the eve of trial in a legal malpractice action arising from the firm's representation of a Delaware corporation.
-After extensive litigation and briefing, the case settled very favorably to Ms. Kristovich's client on the eve of trial.
+- A law firm in obtaining a favorable settlement on the eve of trial in a legal malpractice action arising from the firm’s representation of a Delaware corporation after extensive litigation and briefing.

-- A law firm in a malpractice case before the California Court of Appeal.
-Following Ms. Kristovich’s briefing and oral argument before the court, the panel affirmed the lower court’s decision dismissing the claims against her client on statute of limitations grounds.
+- A law firm in obtaining affirmance in the California Court of Appeal of the lower court’s dismissal of malpractice claims on statute of limitations grounds.